phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 ![](images/coefficientvisualization1.png)

-In the model we created, we will only use three variable which is **Sex Age Pclass**.
+In the model we created, we will only use three variables which is **Sex Age Pclass**.

 ### 2.2.3.
 Preprocessing data